SergioMOrozco/SergioMOrozco.github.io/_pages/about.md

 Interests
 ======

 Apart from research, I spend the majority of my time reading, execising, looking through my telescope, and playing my saxophone.
-If your're a student at Brown, I'm always open to connecting, whether it be for a round of golf, a quick game of Magic The Gathering, or going out for a beer!
+If you're a student at Brown, I'm always open to connecting, whether it be for a round of golf, a quick game of Magic The Gathering, or going out for a beer!

 Fun Fact
 ======